math1p/Blynk-IoT-Thermostat-ESP12-and-DS18B20/README.md

 ## Notes

-I chose ESP12 because I couldn't solder the GPIO16 pin to the RST on the ESP01S, without this it is not possible to use the ESP.deepSleep() function
+I chose ESP12 because I couldn't solder the GPIO16 pin to the RST on the ESP01S, without this it's not possible to use the ESP.deepSleep() function

 It is important to highlight that it is not possible to view the temperature directly, requiring a previously configured WiFi connection so that the ESP8266-01S can communicate with the Blynk server.
 For a project with a similar objective that does not require an internet connection, I suggest using a microcontroller like the ATtiny85 and a display (TM1637).

 I won't provide information about Blynk configuration, but I can tell you that you should use Datastreams and Virtualpins.
 For example: Temperature; V0

-For information about Blynk, see https://docs.blynk.io/en
+For information about Blynk, see [Blynk Documentation](https://docs.blynk.io/en)

 ## Future updates
 - ESP.deepSleep function